Office of Environmental Health Hazard Assessment

 This project began with a preliminary set of coefficients for the Sacramento metropolitan area as part of the analysis of watershed stressors.
 Through our work with the California Water and Land Use Partnership (CA WALUP), it became apparent that there was a need for such coefficients for the state in general and for a variety of applications.
 With financial support from the US EPA and the State Water Resources Control Board, we developed a set of coefficients that reflect the development style in California.
 We increased the number of parcels that were analyzed in the Sacramento region, and collected new data from a large metropolitan city in southern California, Irvine, and a mid-sized coastal community, Santa Cruz.
 The factsheet describes in detail how the coefficients were developed and how they might be applied in a variety of settings.

 Work on this project is continuing.
 The method for calculating residential coefficients is being refined to make it more useful for stormwater engineers.
 We are also writing a User’s Guide that will contain details on all the information in the factsheet as well as worked examples and a spreadsheet.
-This Guide will be available in Fall, 2008.
+This Guide will be available in Summer 2009.